caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 url: "https://caltechlibrary.github.io/dataset/presentation/presentation1.html"
 ---

-# Recipe for an application, Dataset and a Web Component
+# Dataset and a Web Components

 ## What we'll do